 They came up with a fascinating set of query research tools that allowed them to answer this simple question.

-By using BuzzSumo and SimilarWeb, they were able to look at the average number of posts per publisher and see where all the traffic for these stories came from — and where it went wrong.
+Using BuzzSumo and SimilarWeb, they could look at the average number of posts per publisher and see where all the traffic for these stories came from — and where it went wrong.

 This data helped them identify some common mistakes driving their traffic south and use tweaks to improve their content to be successful.